-During Ceylon’s currency board era, Malaysian and other firms raised capital in Colombo stock market.
+During Ceylon’s currency board era, Malaysian and other firms raised capital in the Colombo stock market.

 However Exter claimed the automatic rule-based sustainable system was a “mark of Colonialism” and it was “tantamount to a renunciation of a basic element of monetary sovereignty”.

 Ironically the Port City Economic Zone would now be dollarized, going beyond a currency board.
-A currency board which while preserving free convertibility of the rupee would have given profits of note issue (seigniorage) to the Treasury.
+A currency board, while preserving free convertibility of the rupee, would have given profits of note issue (seigniorage) to the Treasury.

 The Port City, reclaimed by China Harbour Engineering group is expected to attract over 15 billion US dollars of investments.
 (Colombo/Mar28/2021)